Skip to main content

 (951) 824-8021 VP

-Logo of CTE's seven programs Career and Technical Education (CTE) is academically rigorous, hands-on instruction with a focus on industry-relevant knowledge that prepares students for college and career opportunities after high school.
+Logo of CTE's seven programs Career and Technical Education (CTE) is academically rigorous, hands-on instruction with a focus on industry-relevant knowledge that prepares students to meet California College and Career Readiness and achieve employment or continued education after high school.

 Our teachers have extensive trade experience and certificates or degrees in their trade.
 They teach through American Sign Language and English.
 They incorporate industry standards and California Career and Technical Education (CTE) performance standards to prepare students for employment or post-secondary education and/or training.